dreiklangdev/Scilab-RL-goalderivative/README.md

 [<img src="res/c1_goalprogress.png" />](res/c1_goalprogress.png) \
 **Fig. 1:** *Median test goalprogress by reward shaping (yellow and orange line) with interquartile range (IQR, shaded area) and mean AUC (±s.d., label)*

-Note: With potential-based shaping, this claim theoretically requires that the goaldistance and the DGS are part of the observable state space, which is a separate focus in this research.
+Note: With potential-based shaping, this claim theoretically requires that the goaldistance and the DGS are part of the observable state space [@ng1999policy], which is a separate focus in this research.
 However, in the experiments, the efficiency gains with non-observable goaldistance and DGS were even greater with factor **6** (Fig. 1: orange line) compared to the baseline, i.e. possibly justifying the violation of the Markov assumption.

 > **Research Claim 2** (Goalderivative Reward Design)